RadicalES/robot-demo-server/api/robot-api.md

 2. If found it will contact the server with an *requestSetup* packet.
 3. The response can be *responseSetup* or *responseSetupURL*.
 4. *responseSetup* must provide a full setup for the Robot to operate from.
-5. *responseSetupULR* simply provides and URL of a contactable resource that can provide a full setup.
+5. *responseSetupULR* only provides an URL of a contactable resource that can provide a complete runtime setup.
-6. In the case the optional parameters are not present, the Robot will use the locally stored URL to retrieve its setup from.
+6. In the case where the optional parameters are not present, the Robot will use the locally stored URL, set via its web GUI, as the location to contact for a runtime setup.

 <details><summary>Basic Command Structure</summary>